Early-Stage Investigator (ESI) Program

 6. Opportunities to meet with NIH program officials.

-Nomination packages should include (1) A cover letter (1-page maximum) written by the candidate expressing their current interest in behavioral medicine research, (2) Candidate’s up-to-date CV, (3) Letter of support from a senior faculty colleague.
+Nomination packages should include (1) A cover letter (1-page maximum) written by the candidate expressing their current interest in behavioral medicine research and highlighting their research program contributions to date., (2) Candidate’s up-to-date CV, (3) Letter of support from a senior faculty colleague.
 The faculty member is not required to be a member of ABMR.

 Selection process: